ikmb/exome-seq/docs/usage.md

 resulting multimapping (MAPQ = 0).
 This options allows the user to provide a list of panel targets that are to be listed as "KNOWN BAD" when compiling the coverage report.
 An example is included for the IDT xGen v2 kit and assembly GRCh38 [here](../assets/kits/hg38_no_alt/idt_xgen_v2/kill.txt) .

-### `--max_length`
-Set this to a positive number to trim all reads down to a desired size.
-Default: no size-trimming.

 ### `--interval_padding`
 Set this to a positive number to include flanking regions of exon targets in the analysis.
 Default: 10

 ### `--skip_multiqc`
 Skip the sending of a QC report.
 Default: false

-### `--cram`
-Create CRAM instead of BAM files to save space.
-Note that CRAM files are slower to read by IGV.

 ### `--run_name`
 Give this run a meaningful name (like a LIMS or project ID)